Research Integrity and Compliance

 Failure to complete and return a final report by the due date may lead to suspension or withdrawal of ethics approval.

-The audit process may be carried out in a variety of ways:
+In line with the Code, the AEC will conduct internal auditing in relation to approved projects.
+The internal audit process may be carried out in a variety of ways:

-- Investigators may be invited to attend a meeting of the Animal Ethics Committee to discuss their project and annual report, to provide evidence of the work they have completed to date including documentation and to answer any queries the Committee might have regarding the project;
+- Researchers may be invited to attend a meeting of the Animal Ethics Committee to discuss their project and annual report, to provide evidence of the work they have completed to date including documentation and to answer any queries the Committee might have regarding the project;

 - A representative of the AEC may visit field sites, housing facilities and laboratories to inspect facilities;

 - In addition to discussing the conduct of a project with the researchers the audit team may inspect facilities for storing data securely, examine the way data is being maintained including who has access, and consider the way risk and any unexpected outcomes have been managed in the project.

 Where the Chair of the Animal Ethics Committee is satisfied that circumstances have arisen such that a research project is not being or cannot be conducted in accordance with the approved protocol, including any conditions of approval, the AEC may withdraw approval and recommend that the research project be discontinued, suspended or that other necessary action be taken.

 A researcher must not continue the research if ethics approval has been withdrawn and must comply with any special conditions required by the AEC.

 Complaints concerning the care and use of animals by the institution, including conscientious objection in the case of teaching activities

 In the event that a person is dissatisfied with the use of animals in a particular experiment or teaching exercise,the following procedures are to be followed: